braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/amazon_personalize/amazon_personalize.md

 ### Training

 Once datasets are imported, you can create a solution.
 A solution uses one of Amazon Personalize recipes (algorithms) to train a model.
 In our case, we will use the `USER_PERSONALIZATION` recipe.
-Training the solution creates a solution version (a trained model) which you can evaluate based on the performance metrics of the model.
+Training the solution creates a solution version (trained model) which you can evaluate based on the performance metrics of the model.

 Amazon Personalize lets you adjust hyperparameters that the model uses for training.
+For example:
-For example, the "user history length percentile" parameter lets you adjust the percentile of user history to include in the training.
-Adjusting the "minimum user history length percentile" excludes a percentage of users with very short history lengths, which can be helpful to eliminate popular items and build recommendations based on deeper underlying patterns.
-The "max user history length percentile setting", on the other hand, lets you adjust the percentage of users to take into account when training with very long history lengths.
+- The "user history length percentile" parameter lets you adjust the percentile of user history to include in the training.
+- Adjusting the "minimum user history length percentile" excludes a percentage of users with very short history lengths, which can be helpful to eliminate popular items and build recommendations based on deeper underlying patterns.
+- The "max user history length percentile setting" lets you adjust the percentage of users to take into account when training with very long history lengths.

 The number of hidden dimensions helps detect more complicated patterns for complex datasets, while the back-propagation through time technique (BPTT) adjusts rewards for an early event after a chain of events took place that resulted in a high-value action.

 Additionally, Amazon Personalize offers automatic hyperparameter tuning by running multiple versions of the solution with different values simultaneously.
-To use the tuning, turn on `Perform HPO` when creating a solution.
+To use the tuning, turn on __Perform HPO__ when creating a solution.

 ### Evaluating